Casablanca (film): Initial response

-Enduring popularity
+Popularity

 In the decades since its release, the film has grown in reputation.
 Murray Burnett called it "true yesterday, true today, true tomorrow".
 By 1955, the film had brought in $6.8 million, making it the third-most-successful of Warners' wartime movies, behind Shine On, Harvest Moon and This Is the Army.
 On April 21, 1957, the Brattle Theater of Cambridge, Massachusetts, showed the film as part of a season of old movies.
 It proved so popular that a tradition began in which Casablanca would be screened during the week of final exams at Harvard University.
 Todd Gitlin, a professor of sociology who had attended one of these screenings, has said that the experience was "the acting out of my own personal rite of passage".
 The tradition helped the film remain popular while other films that had been famous in the 1940s have faded from popular memory.
 By 1977, Casablanca had become the most frequently broadcast film on American television.

 Ingrid Bergman's portrayal of Ilsa Lund in Casablanca became one of her best-known roles.
 In later years she said, "I feel about Casablanca that it has a life of its own.
 There is something mystical about it.
 It seems to have filled a need, a need that was there before the film, a need that the film filled."

 On the film's 50th anniversary, the Los Angeles Times called Casablanca's great strength "the purity of its Golden Age Hollywoodness [and] the enduring craftsmanship of its resonantly hokey dialogue".
 Bob Strauss wrote in the newspaper that the film achieved a "near-perfect entertainment balance" of comedy, romance, and suspense.